vigetlabs/d3-builder/README.md

 # Heads up!

+**As of January 4th, 2016, this project is no longer active**.

 Since the time of writing `d3-builder`, [D3 has released discrete packages on NPM](https://www.npmjs.com/~mbostock).
 We recommend checking them out before digging too much into this project.

 # D3 Builder